Wappapello, Missouri

-Wappapello is an unincorporated community in southeastern Wayne County, Missouri, United States.
+Wappapello (/ˈwɒpəpəloʊ/ WOP-ə-pəl-oh) is an unincorporated community in southeastern Wayne County, Missouri, United States.
 It is located approximately thirteen miles northeast of Poplar Bluff, next to Lake Wappapello.

 Wappapello was founded by Samuel R. Kelley, a veteran of the Civil War.
 He was originally from Ohio, saw the Wappapello area as a young Union soldier, and homesteaded land there after the war.

 Wappapello was laid out in 1884 when the railroad was extended to that point.
 The community has the name of a Native American chieftain.
 A post office called Wappapello has been in operation since 1884.